-In New York, when you take maternity/paternity leave under the NYPFL Law, you are entitled to receive the lower of 50% of your average weekly wage or the state’s average weekly wage.
-Both parents qualify to use this benefit so they can care for, or bond with, a child during the first twelve (12) months after the child’s birth, adoption, or placement with the employee in foster care.
-This leave thus can’t be taken until after the child is born, adopted, or placed.
+In New York, when you take paid family leave under the NYPFL, you are entitled to receive the lesser of 50% of your average weekly wage or the state’s average weekly wage.
+Both parents qualify to use this benefit so they can care for, or bond with, a child during the first twelve (12) months after the child’s birth.
+This benefit also applies to families who adopt or receive placement of a child in foster care.

-Plus, the NYPFL Law is not only restricted to maternity/paternity leave.
-The NYPFL Law can also be used to provide physical or psychological care to a family member with a serious health condition; or to attend to a qualifying exigency arising out of the fact that the spouse, domestic partner, child, or parent of the employee is on active duty in the U.S. Armed Forces, or has been notified of an impending call or order to active duty.
-However, leave under the NYPFL Law may not be used for an employee’s own serious health condition/pregnancy or qualifying military event.
+The NYPFL also provides benefits beyond maternity or paternity leave.
+Time off under the NYPFL can also be used to provide physical or psychological care to a family member with a serious health condition; or to attend to a qualifying exigency arising out of the fact that the spouse, domestic partner, child, or parent of the employee is on active duty in the U.S. Armed Forces, or has been notified of an impending call or order to active duty.
+This benefit under the NYPFL applies only to events occurring to the employee’s family members, however.
+This means that an employee may not take time off under the NYPFL for their own health condition or military event.

 Employers are also required to provide partial wage and income replacement, for a maximum of twenty-six (26) weeks, to eligible employees who temporarily cannot work due to a disability, including pregnancy.
 An eligible employee may collect up to 50% of her average weekly wages prior to going out on disability, up to a cap of $170 per week.
 Benefits are not payable for the first seven (7) days.
 An employee is entitled to coverage only for the time when she is unable to work due to her own pregnancy or medical condition.